Roshendz/FluidSliderSample/README.md

 # Fluid Slider sample project in Kotlin

-This is a sample project on how to implement on Fluid Slider in the kotlin project.
+This is a sample project on how to implement on Fluid Slider in the kotlin.

 ## Screenshots